 Are Proko courses new to you?
 Read this: Are Proko Courses Worth It?
 A Review – Pros and Cons

-Add new drawing techniques and new art materials to your repertoire and experiment with the results.
-Don’t be afraid to fail; experimentation is the only way to find your way.
+Add new drawing techniques and new mediums to your repertoire and experiment with the results.
+Don’t be afraid to fail.
+Experimentation is the only way to move forward.
 You’ll be surprised at what you can create when you break out of your comfort zone.

 Finding Inspiration to Draw: Final Thoughts

 Drawing is a skill that can take years to master.
-Even the most experienced will suffer from artist block from time to time.
+Even the most experienced artist will suffer from artist’s block from time to time.
 It’s insanely frustrating not being able to create anything for a period of time.

 There is no shortage of things to draw if you have the right frame of mind, and that’s why you have to find a way to shake yourself out of your malaise and rekindle your interest.

 It’s all about practice, like everything else.
 The more you draw, the better you’ll get, and the more ideas you’ll have.
-It’s a virtuous loop.
+It’s a virtuous circle.

 The one thing you must never have is a blank page.
-When the art block happens it’s more important than ever to draw.
-Do something, anything, you never know where it will lead.
+When the creative block happens it’s more important than ever to draw.
+Do something, anything, to force your way out of it, you never know where it will lead.

 Maybe one or two of these drawing ideas will work for you.